gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/practicalJavaEclipse.md

 4. `class hello {`

 A class is like a container for java programs.
-A *runnable* java program contains a `main` method with the following **header** inside the class.
+A *runnable* java program contains a `main` function with the following **header** inside the class.

-The header of the `main` method is:
+The header of the `main` function is:

 ```java
 public static void main(String[] args)